qq547475331/dance/README.md

 ## API Function Type Definitions

 To resolve the `Property 'name' does not exist on type 'unknown'` error in `functions/api/upload.ts`, an `UploadRequestBody` interface has been defined to explicitly type the expected JSON payload from `context.request.json()`.
 The result is now type-asserted to `UploadRequestBody` to ensure type safety.
+Additionally, the `contentType` property in the `bucket.put` options has been correctly nested under `httpMetadata` to align with Cloudflare R2 API requirements.

 ## Git Initialization and Push